-The campaign sign is usually made of one of three different materials: plastic film stretched between spokes of the steel stakes, cardboard that is coated or laminated with plastic for durability, or corrugated plastic, often referred to by the brand name Coroplast.
+The campaign sign is usually made of one of three different materials: plastic film stretched between spokes of the steel stakes, cardboard that is coated or laminated with plastic for durability, or corrugated plastic made of polypropylene and often referred to by the brand name Coroplast.

 The plastic film type of sign can usually be recycled along with film plastic bags at a local grocery store or other big box stores.
 If possible, it’s a good idea to contact your local collection site to confirm they accept this type of plastic film.

 Both the laminated cardboard and corrugated plastic are hard to recycle and will need to be dropped off at a specialty recycling drive for these materials.
 Add your ZIP Code in the Earth911 Locator to see if your local municipality or solid waste district accepts #5 rigid plastic, and call ahead to see if they accept yard signs — they may hold recycling collection events after the elections wrap up.
 Usually, they accept both the sign and metal parts together.

 Because municipalities and solid waste districts will collect a great deal of the same material, these groups will be able to drop off the materials at a specialist recycling facility that would not accept one or two signs from individuals.